 The Compromise step involves developing a common way of thinking: creating a third solution out of the two positions.
 For this to work, you must use the Aikido principle: Yield to Win.

 If you would like to learn more about managing couple conflict and have some practice with these six skills, attend a Gottman Art and Science of Love Weekend Workshop for Couples.
-Happy Couples Healthy Communities is offering its next Art and Science of Love Weekend Workshop for Couples in Tucson, Arizona, November 14-15, 2015.
+Happy Couples Healthy Communities is offering its next Art and Science of Love Weekend Workshop in Jacksonville, Florida, December 2-3, 2017.

 Gottman, J., & Schwartz Gottman, J. (2013).
 The Art & Science of Love: A Weekend Workshop for Couples.
 Seattle: The Gottman Institute.

 Gottman, J. & Silver, N. (1999).
 The Seven Principles for Making Marriage Work.
 New York, NY: Three Rivers.